RuslanNikolov1/burgas-massage-app/README.md

 # Massage App - Бургас

 A Next.js application for a professional masseur based in Burgas, Bulgaria.
-The app provides information about massage services, booking functionality, and promotes wellbeing and relaxation.
+The app provides information about massage services and promotes wellbeing and relaxation.

 ## Features

 - 🌐 **Bilingual Support**: Bulgarian (default) and English
-- 📅 **Booking System**: Interactive calendar with time slot selection
 - 💰 **Pricing Table**: Transparent pricing with promotional packages
 - ⭐ **Client Reviews**: Showcase of customer feedback
 - 🛍️ **Products Section**: Massage-related products for sale